VampZie/NGS-Data-Analysis/instruction .md

- BEFORE STARTING RNA=SEQ ANALYSIS YOU MUST ENSURE THAT YOU'LL USE SAME DATA SOURCE THROUGHOUT ANALYSIS
+ BEFORE STARTING RNA-SEQ ANALYSIS YOU MUST ENSURE THAT YOU'LL USE SAME DATA SOURCE THROUGHOUT ANALYSIS

 🧬 RNA-Seq: Downloading FASTQ Files from ENA Using wget
 ========================================================